constraintAutomaton/mangaScraper/README.md

 # mangaScraper

-A web scraper to dowload manga whit a graphic user interface .
+A web scraper to download manga whit a graphic user interface .

 ## Objectif

-the software should be able to dowload manga pages in jpg and be able to create a pdf of a manga chapter from the jpg downloaded.
+The software is able to download manga pages in jpg and is able to create a pdf of a manga chapter from the jpg downloaded.
 It will also be able to transfer them to a cellphone and a tablet.